tock/libtock-c/examples/ip_sense/README.md

 ## Running

+There are two options for testing this application.
+The first is to use the link layer reception test, which provides more debugging information.
+The second is to use the UDP layer reception test, which is more representative of a real use of the userland IP layer.
+A description of both options follows:

+### Link Layer reception

 Program the kernel on two imixs.
 On one, program the `radio_rx` app in `userland/examples/tests/ieee802154/radio_rx` with the `PRINT_PAYLOAD` and `PRINT_STRING` options enabled (this app simply prints received 802.15.4